Powell, Raptors regroup after blowing lead, beat Heat 101-81

 Heat: Played again without F Jimmy Butler and G Avery Bradley (coronavirus protocol), G Tyler Herro (neck spams) and C Meyers Leonard (left shoulder strain).

 Raptors: Lowry did not play because of a toe infection.
-He tried to play through the injury Wednesday night and is hopeful of playing Sunday, Nurse said. … Siakam played with a sore groin after a bad fall on Wednesday night. … Powell averages 17.8 points and is shooting 55% in his four starts this season.
+Coach Nick Nurse said Lowry tried to play through the injury Wednesday night and is hopeful of playing Sunday. … Siakam played with a sore groin after a bad fall on Wednesday night. … Powell averages 17.8 points and is shooting 55.3 percent in his four starts this season.

 UP NEXT